Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Key Questions
-1. How am I going to launch this product (bank?
-BaaS provider?)?
+* How am I going to launch this product (bank partners?
+MTL?
+Lending Licenses?
+BaaS/Issuing partner)?
-1. Have you raised enough capital to solve counterparty risk for the companies you will partner with?
+* Have you raised enough capital to solve counterparty risk for the companies you will partner with?
-1. Which vendors am I going to use?
+* Which vendors am I going to use?
 Which banking partner?
-1. What will initial and scale unit economics look like?
+* What will initial and scale unit economics look like?
 What pricing do I need to break-even as a result?
 What pieces of unit economics can you fix later, what ones can you not?
-1. What does my regulatory roadmap look like?
+* What does my regulatory roadmap look like?
 What can I do as an agent or licensee of another’s authorisation to begin with, and what must I do myself?